mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

 --------------------

-The Zero-Setup Subdomain automatically creates a subdomain under msdc.co (eg test123.msdc.co) that is ready to receive email with no additional setup.
-This is the ideal option if you do not own a domain or do not have access to change the DNS records for a domain.
+The Zero-Setup Subdomain automatically creates a subdomain under msdc.co (eg test123.msdc.co).

+It is ready to receive and send email with no additional setup.

+This is the ideal option if you do not already own a domain - or do not have access to change the DNS records for a domain.

 `Zero-Setup Subdomain Configuration`_